-Forms and Guidance Materials can be found at: http://cms.sbcounty.gov/lus/Planning/Handouts.aspx
+For ms and Guidance Materials can be found at: http://cms.sbcounty.gov/lus/Planning/Handouts.aspx

-- 1. Financially Responsible Party Information Form - 2.
-Property Owner Certification Form - 3.
-Proof of property ownership: - Recorded Grant Deed (or Quitclaim Deed with the previous Grant Deed) for each lot or parcel listed on the application OR A copy of a current Preliminary Title Report (issued within 60 days of application submission).
+1. Financially Responsible Party Information Form

+Property Owner Certification Form

+3. Proof of property ownership:

+Recorded Grant Deed (or Quitclaim Deed with the previous Grant Deed) for each lot or parcel listed on the application OR A copy of a current Preliminary Title Report (issued within 60 days of application submission).

 NOTE: If a trustee is listed as the property owner, a copy of the trust agreement is required.
 For Grant Deeds that list Corporations, Partnerships, or Fictitious Firms as the Grantor or Grantee, a certified copy of each of the Articles of Incorporation including statement of officers; the Partnership Papers (limited or general); or the recorded Fictitious Business Name Statement naming the owner(s) of the firm is required.

-- 4. Letter of Intent - 5.
-Project Site Plan and Elevations Refer to the Project Site Plan and Elevations Checklist - 6.
-Hazardous Waste Site Certification - 7.
-Adequate Service Certification for Water - 8.
-Adequate Service Certification for Sewer
+4. Letter of Intent

+5. Site Plan

+6. Hazardous Waste Site Certification

+7. Adequate Service Certification for Water

+8. Adequate Service Certification for Sewer